How to Extract Frames from Video in Python

 The above function looks complicated, but it's not; here's what we're doing:

-• First, we make the filename variable which is the folder name we're going to create and save our frames in; we append "-opencv" just to distinguish the methods, but you can delete that.
+• First, we make the filename variable, which is the folder name we're going to create and save our frames in; we append "-opencv" just to distinguish the methods, but you can delete them.

 • Then, we create the folder using the os.mkdir() function if not already created.